obeardly/hello_world/README.md

 	git commit -m 'First upload'
 	git push

-Now you're ready to some serious coding.
+Now you're ready to do some serious coding.